pmartinolli/TTTTRPG/README.md

 ### ...
 Do it myself

 * Download the latest [source code](https://github.com/pmartinolli/TTTTRPG/blob/master/files/ttttrpg.gv).
 It should be easy to understand, but you can read more [explanations](https://jdr.hypotheses.org/919) of the structure of the source code.
+* Option 1 (easy) :
+  * Copy-paste the source code in the [Graph Generator](https://wiki.obormot.net/Main/GraphGenerator) (by Obormot).
+It generates a SVG file without the icons (right-clic on the picture on the right panel to save it).
+* Option 2 (hard) :
   * Download the [zip package of icon pictures](https://drive.google.com/open?id=1N30n0QYaGSWLJTzJwPzn3wuklmib3zI8).
 Unpack the pictures in a folder C:/gv/ on your computer.
   * Install and set up [Graphviz and Textpad++](http://zotrpg.blogspot.com/2016/05/creating-graph-for-od.html).
   * Compile the code.
 The details are in the header of the [source code](https://github.com/pmartinolli/TTTTRPG/blob/master/files/ttttrpg.gv) ("Parameters").
 It will produce a ps file.
   * With Adobe Distiller, turn the ps file into a PDF file.
 If you successfully used a free and open-source software to do that job, please let me know.

 ### ...
 Contribute